Frequently Asked Questions

 A preliminary hearing is a procedural hearing at which decisions about the procedure for the conduct of public hearings will be made.
 At public hearings the Inquiry will formally hear evidence, including from witnesses under oath.

-How can the public follow a preliminary hearing?
+How can the public watch hearings?

-Some preliminary hearings will be online only, while others will be available to attend in person, find out more by exploring hearings.
+Some preliminary hearings will be online only, while others will be available to attend in person, find out more by exploring our hearings.

-Where will the Module 1 evidence hearings be held?
+Where will the hearings be held?

 Participating